Lavan1999/Project-2_PhonepePulse/README.md

 Once the Data Collection is done, then I used pandas to create dataframe for the collected datas For the 6 Dataset:

-1.Aggregated Transaction
+1.Aggregated Transaction.
-2.Aggregated User
+2.Aggregated User.
-3.Map Transaction
+3.Map Transaction.
-4.Map user
+4.Map user.
-5.Top Transaction
+5.Top Transaction .
-6.Top user
+6.Top user.

 Data Cleaning
 1.After Crating all the dataframe, I cleaned the data for the process of identifying and correcting errors, inconsistencies,